Skip to content

 Air miles credit cards can be extremely handy if you spend big and travel a lot.
 But they’re not ideal for everyone.

-If airline rewards aren’t for you, there are other types of credit card you might want to consider.
+If airline rewards aren’t for you, there are other types of credit card you might want to think about.

-• Cashback credit cards – every time you use your card, you’ll get back a ‘cash’ percentage – usually around 1% to 5% – of what you spend.
+• Cashback credit cards – every time you use your card, you’ll earn a ‘cash’ percentage – usually around 1% to 5% – on what you spend.

 Compare the Market acts as a credit broker, not a lender.
 To apply for credit products you must be a UK resident and aged 18 or over.